Disulfide: Disulfides in regulatory proteins

 As disulfide bonds can be reversibly reduced and re-oxidized, the redox state of these bonds has evolved into a signaling element.
 In chloroplasts, for example, the enzymatic reduction of disulfide bonds has been linked to the control of numerous metabolic pathways as well as gene expression.
 The reductive signaling activity has been shown, thus far, to be carried by the ferredoxin-thioredoxin system, channeling electrons from the light reactions of photosystem I to catalytically reduce disulfides in regulated proteins in a light dependent manner.
 In this way chloroplasts adjust the activity of key processes such as the Calvin–Benson cycle, starch degradation, ATP production and gene expression according to light intensity.
 Additionally, It has been reported that disulfides plays a significant role on redox state regulation of Two-component systems (TCSs), which could be found in certain bacteria including photogenic strain.
 A unique intramolecular cysteine disulfide bonds in the ATP-binding domain of SrrAB TCs found in Staphylococcus aureus is a good example of disulfides in regulatory proteins, which the redox state of SrrB molecule is controlled by cysteine disulfide bonds, leading to the modification of SrrA activity including gene regulation.

 In hair and feathers

 Over 90% of the dry weight of hair comprises proteins called keratins, which have a high disulfide content, from the amino acid cysteine.
 The robustness conferred in part by disulfide linkages is illustrated by the recovery of virtually intact hair from ancient Egyptian tombs.
 Feathers have similar keratins and are extremely resistant to protein digestive enzymes.
 The stiffness of hair and feather is determined by the disulfide content.
 Manipulating disulfide bonds in hair is the basis for the permanent wave in hairstyling.
 Reagents that affect the making and breaking of S−S bonds are key, e.g., ammonium thioglycolate.
 The high disulfide content of feathers dictates the high sulfur content of bird eggs.
 The high sulfur content of hair and feathers contributes to the disagreeable odor that results when they are burned.

+In disease

+Cystinosis is a condition where cystine precipitates in various organs.
+This accumulation interferes with bodily function and can be fatal.
+This disorder can be resolved by treatment with cysteamine.
+Cysteamine functions by the converting the symmetrical disulfide cystine to a more soluble mixed disulfide and cysteine: